gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

   <source src="https://gradio-builds.s3.amazonaws.com/assets/pdf-guide/PDFDemo.mov" type="video/mp4" />
 </video>

-Finally lets publish our component with the `gradio cc publish` command!
+Finally lets build our component with `gradio cc build` and publish it with `gradio cc publish` command!
 This will guide you through the process of uploading your component to [PyPi](https://pypi.org/) and [HuggingFace Spaces](https://huggingface.co/spaces).

 Tip: You may need to add the following lines to the `Dockerfile` of your HuggingFace Space.